 For more information, view Jenn’s memo and attachments here.
 The attachments include both clean and redlined (noting changes) copies of the proposed zoning ordinance amendments, a comparison chart of existing and proposed uses, a scaled drawing of a standard 40-acre parcel with setbacks, minutes from the Oct.
 6, 2021 special information meeting, policy recommendations from the Citizens’ Agricultural Advisory Committee, and public comments.

 Additional amendments to further support agriculture on the Old Mission Peninsula will be forthcoming.
 These include an update to the roadside stand standards to be consistent with the Right to Farm Act GAAMPS; updated signage standards for roadside stands, u-pick operations and remote tasting rooms; the creation of agritourism standards; and the creation of smaller scaled farm processing use that requires fewer than 40 acres.

 Also at this week’s meeting, the Township Board voted to move forward with new playground equipment at Bowers Harbor Park, similar to the new equipment recently installed at Haserot Beach.
 A mix of Township and grant funds will be used for the $52,000 project, and a community celebration will be held after the new equipment is installed.

 Also at the meeting, a public hearing was held regarding the temporary moratorium on new or amended special use permits in agricultural districts.
 This moratorium was put in place in January 2022, while the Township was working on the new amendments noted above.

-The TB voted to extend the moratorium through Feb.
+The Township Board voted to extend the moratorium through Feb.
 15, 2022, to allow time to make changes to the amendments and possibly take action to approve them at the Nov.
-1, 2022 TB meeting.
-If the extra time is not necessary, the TB has the option to rescind the moratorium at any time.
+1, 2022 Township Board meeting.
+If the extra time is not necessary, the Township Board has the option to rescind the moratorium at any time.